hydroflame521/StateFarmClient/README.md

     - **Only Visible** - only targets visible players. if none are visible, nobody is targeted.
   - **ToggleRM** - modifies aimbot to only lock when the right mouse is held.
   - **SilentAim** - shoots without moving the camera.
 ONLY visual, VERY blatant cheating. [more information](https://youtu.be/R1NkSsi2LrI?t=20)
+  - **SemiSilent** - SilentAimbot behavior, but will move the camera after a shot has been fired.
   - **NoWallTrack** - aimbot ignores the player if they're behind obstacles.
   - **Prediction** - predicts where the player will be when the bullet hits them.
   - **AntiBloom** - locks onto the predicted bloom point. good for shooting & moving.